gndrmnn/nodepool/doc/source/configuration.rst

     metadata service.
 A maximum of five entries is allowed, and both keys and values must be 255 characters or less.

+  ``boot-from-volume`` (bool)
+    If given, the label for use in this pool will create a volume from the image and boot the node from it.

+    Default: False

+  ``volume-size``
+    When booting an image from volume, how big should the created volume be.

+    In gigabytes.
+Default 50.

 .. _targets:

 targets